Translate भाषा बदलें

 How to ask a Durga Prashnavali question?

-• Step 1 Look at Maa Durga's image.
+• Step 1 – Look at Maa Durga’s image.
 With full faith, pray to Goddess Durga with folded hands and ask your question in your mind.

-• Step 2 Chant the mantra "ॐ जयन्ती मंगला काली भद्रकाली कपालिनी। दुर्गा क्षमा शिवा धात्री स्वाहा स्वधा नमोऽस्तुते।।" 5 times.
+• Step 2 – Chant the mantra 5 times “ॐ जयन्ती मंगला काली भद्रकाली कपालिनी। दुर्गा क्षमा शिवा धात्री स्वाहा स्वधा नमोऽस्तुते।।”

-• Step 3 Click on the Goddess Durga's image.
+• Step 3 – Click on the Goddess Durga’s image.
 See your number given by the Durga Chakra with the answer.
-Answer will be shown below the image immediately.(May take upto 5 seconds for answer to load)
+Answer will be shown above immediately.

 Click on image below for Answer